 “The first thing you do is stop selling shares when a proxy battle is on the horizon,” Jiang says.
 “Once you sell your shares, you’ve also sold your voting rights.
 CEOs also increase the rate at which they exercise their options and hold the resulting shares — by 50 to 60 percent.”
 If the CEO is truly desperate to gain votes in a close proxy battle, they’ll even exercise their option to acquire shares out-of-the-money.

 Jiang says the evidence that these changes in CEO option-exercise behavior are indeed driven by proxy battles can be found by looking at the record date — the latest date by which shares can be acquired to earn voting rights.
 “If you acquire shares the day after the record date, sorry, you don’t get to vote in the proxy battle — the previous shareholder does,” Jiang says.
 “We find that CEOs completely stop exercising and selling shares and quintuple their rate of exercising and holding shares before the record date.
 After the record date, CEOs start to exercise and sell again and pretty much revert back to their normal exercise and hold rate.”

 While previous research has indicated that overconfidence and insider trading may influence whether and how CEOs exercise options, Jiang points out that these findings identify a completely different motive, one that touches on the very core of leading a company: control.
 “CEOs do all kinds of things to keep their control when it’s under contest,” Jiang says, “especially when they have more benefits to defend.”

-Wei Jiang is the Arthur F. Burns Professor of Free and Competitive Enterprise and chair of the Finance subdivision in the Finance and Economics Division at Columbia Business School.
+Wei Jiang is the Arthur F. Burns Professor of Free and Competitive Enterprise and director of the Jerome A. Chazen Institute of International Business at Columbia Business School.